Posts

 Image

-Life as a migrant always has different stories.
+Life as an immigrant always has different stories.
 These are a few examples of my struggle to continue my interest in vegetable gardening.
-I like to do vegetable gardening out of my passion for environmental conservation, the same way i like to buy second-hand stuff.
-During my studies back home and my professional career, I had been in environmental conservation works.
+I like to vegetable garden out of my passion for environmental conservation, the same way I like to buy second-hand stuff.
+During my studies back home and my professional career, I was involved in environmental conservation work.
 Composting has always been a good starting point for a household on that journey.
 After I came to this new country, it took me a year to understand this place in many aspects.
 I continued my passion for environmental conservation through volunteering in different environmental organizations.
 I used to talk with other native volunteers and got the impression that rain is a detrimental factor for composting here in Dunedin at the household level.
-During the course of similar volunteering, I got in contact with a lady who was giving composting training.
-I participated there and realized it is not as difficult as it has
+During similar volunteering, I got in contact with a lady who was giving composting training.
+I participated there and realized it was not as difficult as it had been in my m

 If writing was easy!